tegorman13/Dissertation/docs/Sections/htw_gfm.md

 ## Methods

-*Participants* A total of 156 participants were recruited from the Indiana University Introductory Psychology Course.
+*Participants* A total of 156 participants were recruited from Indiana University Introductory Psychology Courses.
 Participants were randomly assigned to one of two training conditions: varied training or constant training.

-*Task.* The “Hit The Wall” (HTW) visuomotor extrapolation task task was programmed in Javascript, making heavy use of the [phaser.io](https://phaser.io/) game library.
-The HTW task involved launching a projectile such that it would strike the “wall” at target speed indicated at the top of the screen (see **?@fig-htw-task**).
-The target velocities were given as a range, or band, of acceptable velocity values (e.g. band 800-1000).
-During the training stage, participants received feedback indicating whether they had hit the wall within the target velocity band, or how many units their throw was above or below from the target band.
+*Task.* The “Hit The Wall” (HTW) visuomotor extrapolation task task was programmed in JavaScript, making use of the [phaser.io](https://phaser.io/) game library.
+The HTW task involved launching a projectile such that it would strike the “wall” at the target speed indicated at the top of the screen (see **?@fig-htw-task**).
+The target velocities were given as a range, or band, of acceptable velocity values (e.g., band 800-1000).
+During the training stage, participants received feedback indicating whether they had hit the wall within the target velocity band, or how many units their throw was above or below the target band.
 Participants were instructed that only the x velocity component of the ball was relevant to the task.
 The y velocity, or the location at which the ball struck the wall, had no influence on the task feedback.